 Even if the plaintiff is able to prove that any allegedly foreign components of the “Skinny Stretch” style of jeans that are available domestically account for more than 5 percent of the product’s wholesale value, it will be interesting to see how the plaintiff can prove that the J Brand “Skinny Stretch” style of jeans “fail more often” than if the product was made entirely (or at least 94.99 percent) in the USA.
 Do the jeans split more often, get holes in the knee area, or does the zipper allegedly break more often because of the foreign components?
 Moreover, it will be interesting to see how the plaintiff intends to prove that the jeans were not worth the purchase price paid and measure the damages that might be attributable to the allegedly inferior jeans.
 Plaintiffs in these cases face significant hurdles in terms of quantifying any purported damages, particularly on a class-wide basis.
 This latest case will face some clear challenges out of the gate, and there will be a number of defenses to class certification should the case progress to that stage.
 It will be closely monitored by both the plaintiffs’ and defense bar to see how it plays out in court.

-For further information, contact Douglas J. Heffner of the Customs and International Trade Team or Meredith Slawe of the Class Actions Team.
+For further information, contact Douglas J. Heffner of the Customs and International Trade Team.

 1See, e.g., Paz, et al. v.
 AG Adriano Goldschmied Inc., et al., No. 3:14-cv-01372 (S.D.
 Cal.); Clark v.
 Citizens of Humanity LLC, et al., No. 3:14-cv-01404 (S.D.
 Cal.); Hofmann v.
 True Religion Apparel, Inc., No. 37-14-41658 (Cal.
 Sup.
 Ct.).